 Estimated Costs of the Most Common Home Repairs

-While low-cost preventive measures like cleaning your gutters or switching out storm windows can help keep common home repair costs down, when your pipes burst and flood the basement, you can be on the hook for thousands of dollars—money you have to fork over immediately.
+While low-cost preventive measures like cleaning your gutters or switching out storm windows can help keep common home repair costs down when your pipes burst and flood the basement, you can be on the hook for thousands of dollars—money you have to fork over immediately.
 Or maybe a tornado sweeps through your town, bringing with it gusts of wind that knock a tree onto your roof.
 For many Americans without substantial savings, a catastrophe in that range would be nearly impossible to cover, which is why it’s wise to prepare for when you may need to make emergency home repairs.

 Foundation damage affects houses when the weather swells the water table and contracts with drought.
 These kinds of shifts put the foundation at risk, and the extra moisture potentially makes the wood support beams an enticing target for termites.
 Since the foundation is the literal footprint of your home, repairs can be complicated and expensive.

-Foundation damage is also a common home repair needed after home inspection and can cost north of $10,000.
+Foundation damage is also a common home repair needed after a home inspection and can cost north of $10,000.

 Average cost of foundation repair: $2,008 to $7,040, up to $40,000